Shawn Michaels: D-Generation X reunion (2005–2007)

-At the Royal Rumble on January 30, 2005, Michaels competed in the Rumble match and eliminated Kurt Angle.
+At the Royal Rumble on January 30, 2005, after losing to Edge, Michaels competed in the Royal Rumble match and eliminated Kurt Angle.
 In seeking revenge, Angle re-entered the ring and eliminated Michaels, and thus placed him in an ankle lock submission hold, outside the ring.
 Michaels issued a challenge to Angle for a match at WrestleMania 21, which Angle accepted when he appeared on Raw to attack Michaels.
 The following week on Raw, Marty Jannetty and Michaels had a one time reunion as The Rockers and defeated La Résistance (Robért Conway and Sylvain Grenier).
 Three days later on SmackDown!, Angle defeated Jannetty, after Angle made Jannetty submit to the ankle lock.
 To send a "message" to Michaels, Angle also humiliated Michaels's former manager, Sensational Sherri, when he applied the ankle lock hold on her.
 At WrestleMania on April 3, Angle defeated Michaels by submission, again with an ankle lock.

 The next night on Raw, Muhammad Hassan and Daivari came out to confront and assault Michaels.
 On the April 11 episode of Raw, Michaels approached General Manager Eric Bischoff, in which he demanded a handicap match with Hassan and Daivari.
 Bischoff refused to schedule such a match and instead told Michaels to find a partner.
 Michaels then made a plea for Hulk Hogan to come back and team with him.
 On the April 18 episode of Raw, Hassan again led an attack on Michaels until Hogan appeared to save Michaels and accept his offer.
 At Backlash on May 1, Hogan and Michaels defeated Hassan and Daivari.
 Later, in a WrestleMania rematch, Michaels defeated Kurt Angle (who was drafted to Raw in the draft lottery) on June 26 at Vengeance.
-On the July 4 episode of Raw, after defeating Carlito and Kurt Angle, Michaels hit Hogan with his Sweet Chin Music, knocking Hogan to the ground and turning heel for the first time since 1998.
+On the July 4 episode of Raw, after defeating Carlito and Kurt Angle, Michaels hit Hogan with his Sweet Chin Music, knocking Hogan to the ground and turning heel.
 The following week on Raw, Michaels appeared on Piper's Pit where he superkicked Roddy Piper and then challenged Hogan to a match at SummerSlam, which Hogan accepted the following week.
 Hogan defeated Michaels at SummerSlam on August 21, and after the match Michaels extended his hand to him, saying "I needed to know, and I found out" and he and Hogan shook hands.
 Michaels left the ring to allow Hogan to celebrate with the crowd, turning face once again.
 He became the first person to cleanly defeat Chris Masters on September 18 at Unforgiven with Sweet Chin Music.
 On the October 3 WWE Homecoming episode of Raw, he wrestled old rival Kurt Angle to a 2–2 draw in a 30-Minute Iron Man match.
 Afterwards, he challenged Angle to sudden-death overtime, but Angle refused and walked out.
 He was part of Team Raw at Survivor Series on November 27, but lost the match to Team SmackDown!.